diamondman/StatemachineExample/iter2/README.md

         self.win.refresh()

 Take a moment to read over that code.
 You will find a lot of it is redundant.
 If we sort the calls based on what line number they draw to (the first number passed to addstr) we can get a clearer picture.
-We will also want to move that erase call to the top of the function so it clears the diaplay before we draw our text.
+We will also want to move that erase call to the top of the function so it clears the display before we draw our text.
 The same with the border function.
 A little bit of thought to the order and we can get something like this:

     def display_UI(self):
         self.win.erase()